Current News and Collaborations (last updated 2 July, 2008)

 Collected Sights Exhibition Opening at Cambridge on July 2, 2001

-As part of an exhibition highlighting the photographic collections at the University of Cambridge Museum of Archaeology and Anthropology, Digital Himalaya has installed a searchable database containing 135 scanned images of Sir Frederick Williamson's original photos from Sikkim, Bhutan, and Tibet.
+As part of an exhibition highlighting the photographic collections at the University of Cambridge Museum of Archaeology and Anthropology, Digital Himalaya has installed a searchable database containing 135 scanned images of Frederick Williamson's original photos from Sikkim, Bhutan, and Tibet.
 Exhibition visitors can search and browse through the photos and accompanying data.
 This database is a prototype for larger Digital Himalaya projects, and feedback from exhibition visitors will be incorporated into later versions of the database system.

 Project Team attends pilot Broadband Lab workshop